francocurotto/YDDM-re/documentation/abilities_list.md

 Cost: COST x CREST

 ## DISTANCEATTACK (MAX, COST, CREST)
-Invoke an attack (without paying attack crests) at a distance of max MAX.
+The moster cannot attack and use this ability in the same turn (in any order).
+Attack an opponent target (without paying attack crests) at a distance of max.
+MAX.
 Cost: COST x CREST

 # Manual Item Abilities